ibm-cloud-docs/platform-engineering/white-paper.md

 2. **Self-serve Onboarding**
    Allow developers to initiate application onboarding with minimal friction through user-friendly interfaces or APIs.
 3. **CI/CD and Observability Integrations**
-   Make CI/CD pipelines and observability tools easily accessible for developers to configure, monitor, and troubleshoot their applications independently.
+   Make CI/CD pipelines (including shift-left) and observability tools easily accessible for developers to configure, monitor, and troubleshoot their applications independently.
 4. **Scaling Automation**
    Provide tooling so that developers can adjust resources and capacity without manual intervention.

 By transforming internal platform engineering tools into a robust IDP, organizations can boost developer productivity, reduce operational overhead, and foster innovation through frictionless automation and enhanced autonomy.

 ## Key Stakeholders and Roles